raysers/Mflux-ComfyUI/README.md

 ## Update Statement

+The storage path for ComfyUI's Loras is models/loras, and you need to manually place the LORA files into this directory.
+The Mflux Loras Loader node will automatically retrieve them.

+My habit is to create a folder named Mflux under models/loras to store the LORAs compatible with Mflux, so that they are uniformly stored there.
+Therefore, in my nodes, the retrieved files should be Mflux/*******.safetensors.

+**Please note:**

 This update redesigns the model loading and quantization mechanism to support Lora, keeping it consistent with the official Mflux, using the full model + quantization parameters.
 This may require downloading dozens of gigabytes of the native Black Forest FLUX model from Huggingface, which might burden some users.

 This is currently a necessary measure to implement the Lora functionality, as Lora only works with the full version of the weights.
 Using a quantized model will cause errors, and there’s no way around it.